0paziz/SpendWise_MERN-Stack/README.md

 ---

-## 🤝 Contributor Pledge

-We as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.

-We commit to acting and interacting in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.

 ### 🔒 Privacy & Security Pledge
 We pledge to handle user financial data with the utmost care.
 This project follows industry best practices for security: